0xblazeit/kizuna-surviors/README.md

 ```

 Note to Shapecraft Judges:
 Indie game development is my new favorite hobby ^\_^ so i'll be continously pushing updates.
 I've frozen branch `MASTER-HACKATON-SUBMISSON` with all commits prior to hackaton deadline.
-That branch is pretty similar to master, but ill be fine tuning performance, game logic and various updates. thanks again and hope you have fun playing!!
+That branch is pretty similar to master, but ill be fine tuning performance, game logic and UI/UX updates. thanks again and hope you have fun playing!!